dotnet/docs/docs/core/tools/dotnet-pack.md

 `dotnet pack --version-suffix "ci-1234"`

 Packs the current project and updates the resulting packages version with the given suffix.
-E.g. version `1.0.0-*` will be updated to `1.0.0-ci-1234`.
+For example, version `1.0.0-*` will be updated to `1.0.0-ci-1234`.